 Make sure there are no distractions

 Make sure there is not a lot of noise and movement as this can be distracting as you teach your Frenchie to swim.
-As mention above you should start their swimming lessons in a quiet place of the lake, river or swimming pool.
+As mention above you should start their swimming lessons in a quiet place near the lake, river or swimming pool.

 Little French Dog is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to Amazon.com.